filipsobol/sonda/.changeset/violet-chairs-juggle.md

 "sonda": minor
 ---

-Add `enabled` option to control whether to run the plugin
+Add the `enabled` option to control whether to run the plugin